AICovenantForGood/AI-Human-Covenant-Starter-Kit/README.md

-examples/	Real-world examples showing how the covenant can guide products, events, and policies. assets/	Posters, infographics, shareable graphics, and printable materials. zine/	Creative materials, essays, and visual stories exploring the human side of technology. starter_projects/ (optional)	Example code or prototypes built with covenant principles. contribute.md	Instructions for contributing back to the project.
+examples/	Real-world examples showing how the covenant can guide products, events, and policies. assets/	Posters, infographics, shareable graphics, and printable materials. zine/	Creative materials, essays, and visual stories exploring the human side of technology. starter_projects/ (coming soon)	Example code or prototypes built with covenant principles. contribute.md	Instructions for contributing back to the project.
 ⚡ Quickstart